-All Applicants for Admission to the Associate of Science in Nursing Program
+All Applicants for Admission to the Associate in Science in Nursing Program

-Applicants seeking admission to the Associate of Science in Nursing Program must meet all general admission requirements of the College, as well as provide evidence of the following:
+Applicants seeking admission to the Associate in Science in Nursing Program must meet all general admission requirements of the College, as well as provide evidence of the following:

-- High school or college credits in biology, algebra, chemistry, and English with grade of C or better. - High performance on the Test of Essential Academic Skills (TEAS) of the Assessment Technologies Institute (www.atitesting.com) relative to the applicant pool. - Completion of SCIN201 with a grade B- or higher. - Two letters of professional reference on forms provided by the College. - Ability to meet the Health, Character, and Technical Standards for the ASN Program. - An applicant who has attended another nursing program within the past five years must submit a reference from the director of the nursing program at the previous school.
+- High school or college credits in biology, algebra, chemistry, and English with grade of C or better. - High performance on the Test of Essential Academic Skills (TEAS) of the Assessment Technologies Institute (see www.atitesting.com for information about preparing for the test) relative to the applicant pool, as measured by the Adjusted Individual Total Score minimum score of 70, with all sub-scores above 50. - Two letters of professional reference on forms provided by the College. - · Ability to meet the Health, Character, and Technical

+Standards for the ASN Program (please see below).